 If another driver hits you and they are insured, you are not responsible for paying a deductible filed through the other party’s insurance company.
 As you may now know, deductibles on your side apply only when you file a claim with your own insurance company.

 Insurance companies offer diminishing deductibles, also called vanishing deductibles, as an option.
 This feature in the policy means that the longer you go without an accident during your coverage, there will be a chance for this amount to be reduced.
-Talk to your insurance agent if this is a feature that is available and what would qualify you to get it.
+Talk to your insurance agent if this feature is available and what would qualify you to get it.

 So when should I remove my deductible?

 There comes a time when maintaining comprehensive or collision insurance doesn’t make much sense.
 One reason could be that it is not that cost-effective anymore.
 When vehicles get older and most commonly at five years, their value depreciates, which would continue to do so as the years go by.
-At this stage, you have to think about whether or not it is worth keeping the insurance and what you are getting out of it.
+At this stage, you have to consider whether it is worth keeping the insurance and what you are getting out of it.

-Choosing a deductible is a difficult decision as well when you are purchasing your coverage.
+Choosing a deductible is also a difficult decision when purchasing your coverage.
 Here you have to balance things and think of affordable monthly premiums and a good amount of deductible that is right for what you need as a driver and for your vehicle.
 While the decision gets more complicated with the different types of coverage, you now have a guide on what to consider before making changes to your deductibles if you have it already or what amount to consider before making an insurance purchase.